siddhero97/CS436I-Memofy/README.md

 **Using Debouncer hook**

 In our application, we call a third-party API called IconFinder to search up icons.
-For our searchbar, we track the changes of a text input and use that input in a request to the third-party API.
+In our icon search bar, we track the changes of a text input and use that input in a request to the third-party API.
 However, we don't want to be calling the API everytime the text changes (and we also want to make it "cool" by not requiring the user to click a button to trigger the search).
 In order to do this, we created a debouncer hook called `useDebouncer`.
 When used, when the text input changes, only when the text input has not changed for at least 1 second will we trigger the third-party API call.
 This makes our app much more performant and also saves us potential cost by not making unnecessary third-party API calls.

 **Exercising modern backend patterns to format project file structure**